-- Cervical, which affects the neck area;
+- Cervical, which affects the neck area

-- Thoracic, which affects the upper to mid back;
+- Thoracic, which affects the upper to mid back

-- Lumbar, which affects the lower back;
+- Lumbar, which affects the lower back

-- Sacrum, which affects the bottom of the spine.
+- Sacrum, which affects the bottom of the spine

 Spinal cord tumors are further classified as one of the following based on their location within the spine:

 An intradural-extramedullary tumor is located within the thin covering or dura of the spinal cord but is still outside the actual spinal cord.
 Tumors are found within this area about 40% of the time and are either in the spinal cord’s arachnoid membrane, in the spinal cord nerve roots which branch out from the spinal cord, or at the base of the spinal cord.
 While tumors in the arachnoid membrane are frequently benign, they are also challenging to remove and may reappear.
 Also, often benign, nerve root tumors may become malignant through time.
-Finally, the tumors at the spinal cord base can be large, causing difficulty removing them from the more delicate and fine neural structures.
+Finally, the tumors at the spinal cord base can be large, causing difficulty in removing them from the more delicate and fine neural structures.